trailofbits/cb-multios/cqe-challenges/CROMU_00025/README.md

 	010 - 0,0 upper right
 	011 - 0,0 lower left
 	100 - 0,0 lower right
-	111 - 0,0 at midpoint cgc_rounded down
+	111 - 0,0 at midpoint rounded down
 15 bits reserved
 	Should be 0